TCitH- and VOLEitH-based Signatures from Restricted Decoding: TCitH and VOLEitH frameworks

-For a target security of $\lambda$\,bits, $\para$ parallel repetitions are performed to amplify soundness below $2^{-\lambda}$.
+\textbf{TCitH signature scheme.} The proof system above has a soundness error given by For a target security of $\lambda$\,bits, $\para$ parallel repetitions are performed to amplify soundness below $2^{-\lambda}$.
 The Fiat--Shamir transform (enhanced by a $\grindw$-bit proof of work, known as grinding) yields a signature scheme with the following properties.